+- Net Pension Liability (Asset),

+- Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions,

+- Pension Expense (Revenue).

-For purposes of measuring the Net Pension Liability (Asset), Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions, and Pension Expense (Revenue), information about the fiduciary net position of the Wisconsin Retirement System (WRS) and additions to/deductions from WRS' fiduciary net position have been determined on the same basis as they are reported by the WRS.
+Information about the fiduciary net position of the WRS and additions to/deductions from WRS' fiduciary net position have been determined on the same basis as they are reported by the WRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
-See note 8(A) for additional information.
+See Note 9(A) for additional information.